breezy-team/breezy-svn/README.rst

-Bazaar support for Subversion branches, working trees and repositories
+Breezy support for Subversion branches, working trees and repositories
 ======================================================================

 .. contents::